 Championing diversity: Yvonne Coghill, NHS Workforce Race Equality Standard Director and Deputy President of RCN

 Yvonne Coghill was recently awarded a CBE for her work towards racial equality in the NHS – and for good reason.
-Now the director of the NHS Workforce Race Equality Standard (WRES) and Deputy President of RCN, she’s worked for the NHS for forty years, spending some of her time as a nurse, a health visitor and a mental health nurse.
+Now the director of the NHS Workforce Race Equality Standard (WRES) and Deputy President of RCN, she’s worked for the NHS for 40 years, spending some of her time as a nurse, a health visitor and a mental-health nurse.